Case Information Statement: New York's Request for Judicial Intervention

-New York's equivalent document is the Request for Judicial Intervention, which is necessary because in New York a case begins with the service of a complaint and nothing is filed with the trial court until absolutely necessary (usually because a discovery dispute develops, someone wants to file a dispositive motion, or it is actually time for trial).
+New York's equivalent document is the Request for Judicial Intervention, which is necessary because in New York a case begins with the service of a complaint after filing with a local County Clerk.
+Thus, a New York Supreme Court Justice's involvement in a case will not take place until absolutely necessary (usually because a discovery dispute develops, someone wants to file a dispositive motion, or it is actually time for trial).
 At that time, the party seeking judicial intervention files a RJI (which asks for information similar to a CIS or cover sheet) and files with the court all relevant documents from the party's own version of the case file.